Configure Feeds¶

 String |

-The country that is associated with the location of an individual customer record.
-Important A field to which the country semantic tag is applied is added to the Unified_Coalesced table, but is otherwise ignored by Stitch. |
+The country that is associated with the location of a customer.
+Important A field to which the country semantic tag is applied is added to the Unified Coalesced table, but is otherwise ignored by Stitch. |

 create-dt |